Way back in 1984, Robert Cialdini wrote a book called Influence: The Psychology of Persuasion.

 Here are a few different ways to build mentions from scratch.

 Guest blogging.
 I talk about guest blogging a lot because it’s so versatile.

 It’s also the perfect avenue to get brand mentions and expose your company to a new audience.

 I created a simple 4-step process that I’ll break down here quickly.

 First, find sites to guest blog for.
 You can choose either general authority sites (e.g., Forbes, Huffington Post, etc.) or leading industry blogs (i.e., the most popular blogs in your niche).

-Second, read the guidelines carefully and follow the rules.
+From there, visit each website, read the guidelines carefully and follow the rules.
 Make sure you know exactly what the blog wants.

 Third, create deep, authoritative content for the blog post.
 Blogs are picky, so meet and exceed their expectations.